retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

       </tbody>
     </table>

-In the beginning we take ``stream`` variable which contains the eventstream instance created in the previous section. ``split_sessions`` method creates a new column ``session_id`` with the values ending with suffix ``_<int>`` indicating the ordinary number of each user's session.
-Finally, we need to leave only those records where ``session_id`` ends with ``_1``.
-This is exactly what the next method ``filter`` does.
-Also, we apply ``to_dataframe()`` method which you already know and select the standard triple columns plus ``session_id``.
+At the beginning, we take a ``stream`` variable that contains the eventstream instance created in the previous section.
+The ``split_sessions`` method creates a new column called ``session_id``, in which values ending with the suffix ``_<int>`` indicate the ordinal number of each user’s session.
+In the end, we need to leave only those records where ``session_id`` ends with ``_1`` (meaning the first session).
+This is exactly what the filter method does.
+We also apply the ``to_dataframe()`` method, which you are already familiar with.

-Unlike this toy example, in practice analytical research on an eventstream might be branchy.
-You may want to wrangle an initial eventstream data in many ways, check multiple hypothesis, look at different parts of the eventstream.
-All these scenarios might be efficiently managed using the *preprocessing graph*.
-It allows you to keep all the records and code related to the research in a calculation graph.
-We especially recommend to try this tool for those who work in analytical teams and need to share some parts of the analytical code among team members.
-See :doc:`Preprocessing user guide <../user_guides/preprocessing>` for more details.
+In real life, analytical eventstream research is likely to be branchy.
+You might want to wrangle an initial eventstream’s data in many ways, check multiple hypotheses, and look at different parts of the eventstream.
+All of this is easily and efficiently managed using the preprocessing graph.
+It enables you to keep all the records and code related to the research in a calculation graph.
+This tool is especially recommended for those who need to share parts of the analytical code with team members.
+See the :doc:`Preprocessing user guide <../user_guides/preprocessing>` for more details.

 .. _quick_start_rete_tools:

 Applying retentioneering tools
 ------------------------------

-Retentioneering has many powerful tools for exploring users' behavior, including transition graphs, step matrices, step Sankey diagrams, funnels, cluster and cohort analysis.
-Below we show just a short demo for each of them.
-For more details, please study :ref:`user guides <UG core tools>`.
+Retentioneering offers many powerful tools for exploring the behavior of your users, including transition graphs, step matrices, step Sankey diagrams, funnels, cluster, and cohort analysis.
+A brief demo of each is presented below.
+For more details, see :ref:`the user guides <UG core tools>`.

 .. _quick_start_transition_graph:

 Transition graph
 ~~~~~~~~~~~~~~~~

-Transition graph is an interactive tool which illustrates how many users jump from one event to another.
-In fact, it represents user paths as a Markov random walk model.
-The graph is interactive, and you can drag the graph nodes, zoom-in/zoom-out the graph layout, or use a menu panel on the left edge of the graph.
-Also, you can highlight the most valuable nodes and hide noisy nodes and edges.
+Transition graph is an interactive tool that shows how many users jump from one event to another.
+It represents user paths as a Markov random walk model.
+The graph is interactive: you can drag the graph nodes, zoom in and out of the graph layout, or use a control panel on the left edge of the graph.
+The transition graph also allows you to highlight the most valuable nodes, and hide noisy nodes and edges.

 .. code-block:: python

-    stream.transition_graph(
+    stream\
-        thresholds={
+        .add_start_end()\
-            'nodes': {'events': 0.06},
+        .transition_graph(
-            'edges': {'events': 0.06}
+            edges_norm_type=None,
-        },
+            nodes_thresholds={'event_id': 0.06},
-        norm_type=None,
+            edges_thresholds={'event_id': 0.06},
             targets={
-            "lost": "bad",
+                'positive': 'payment_done',
-            "payment_done": "nice",
+                'negative': 'path_end',
-            "main": "source"
+                'source': 'path_start'
             }
-    );
+        )

 .. raw:: html